Storytelling is an art used to teach, motivate, entertain, inspire and inform.

 My mother was abandon by her mother (my Granny) when she was only six years old.
 After she married my father, my Granny would often call and ask my mother for help in various forms.
 Even though my father was a generous and loving man, he did not have these feelings toward Granny.
-He was angry at the pain my mother had experienced from being abandoned and wanted to protect her.
+He was angry at the pain my mother had experienced from being abandoned and wanted to protect her from further heartache and disappointment.
 I remember my mother saying she would visit and help Granny but there were limits on what my father felt Granny deserved.
 Granny eventually took her own life when I was still a child.
-I felt compassion for her and believed there was more to her story.
+I felt compassion for her and believed there was more to know about her story.

 As a child I was always fascinated as I would sit at the feet of my elders and listen intently to their stories.
 Being naturally inquisitive I wanted to know more details and background about Granny.
-As an adult in my thirties I ventured to Pocatello, Idaho to locate Granny’s older sister Gene to ask if she could tell me more about this heartbreaking story.
+As an adult in my thirties, I ventured to Pocatello, Idaho to locate Granny’s older sister Jene, to ask if she could tell me more about this heartbreaking story.

-Granny’s name was Sally.
+Granny went by the name of Sally.
 She left my grandfather and my mother when my mother was just six years old and moved to California searching for a better life.
 My mother didn’t see her much while growing up.
 Sally would occasionally visit in the summertime and my mother said she was always struck by how beautiful her mother was.
 It’s true; Sally was a beautiful woman who was always searching for love.

 Sally’s big brown eyes filled with tears as she walked next to the casket with her older brothers and sisters.
 As the pine casket was placed on the ground beside the open grave, Sally slowly raised her hands up on the casket and gently brushed the snow off a corner of her mother’s casket.
 Tears rolled down her cheeks.
 She felt afraid and confused.
 Sally didn’t understand all that had happened to her mother – only that she was gone.

 Even though it was early May, a light snow had fallen on the ground outside.
 Sally sat at the wooden table eating a bowl of cold lumpy mush that was leftover from dinner the night before.
-Gene, the oldest daughter still living at home, had prepared the mush with the few ingredients they had left in the house.
+Jene, at almost 13 years old was the oldest daughter still living at home.
+She had prepared the mush with the few ingredients they had left in the house.
 The chair creaked as it skidded across the wooden floor as Sally tried to push herself away from the table.

 “I can’t eat this anymore, it tastes like the paste we use at the old school house!” cried Sally.

-I don’t have nothin’ else to feed ya, now eat a few more bites so ya don’t get too hungry later on today!” retorted Gene.
+I don’t have nothin’ else to feed ya, now eat a few more bites so ya don’t get too hungry later on today!” retorted Jene.

-Gene wiped her hands on her apron and grunted as she lifted baby Phillip from the high chair.
+Jene wiped her hands on her apron and grunted as she lifted baby Budge from the high chair.

-“You’re getting to be a big boy Phillip, you’re almost two years old and you already eat more than your sister Marci.”
+“You’re getting to be a big boy, you’re almost two years old and you already eat more than your sister Rosalie.”

-“I not eat it cause it tastes yucky!” said Marci.
+“I can't eat it cause it tastes yucky!” said Rosalie.

-“Now see what you’ve done,” said Gene to Sally.
+“Now see what you’ve done,” said Jene to Sally.

-Gene sat down on one of the mismatched chairs that were arranged around the kitchen table.
+Jene sat down on one of the mismatched chairs that were arranged around the kitchen table.
 She put her head in her hands and started to cry.
 She could feel the children’s eyes on her.
 They seldom saw her cry.
-Gene tried to be strong for the little ones, but watching them go hungry was more than she could stand.
+Jene tried to be strong for the little ones, but watching them go hungry was more than she could stand.